gruelbox/transaction-outbox/README.md

 ### Development snapshots

 Maven Central is updated regularly.
-Alternatively, if you want to stay at the bleeding edge, you can use continuously-delivered releases from [Github Package Repository](https://github.com/gruelbox/transaction-outbox/packages).
-These can be used from production builds since they will never be deleted.
+However, if you want to stay at the bleeding edge, you can use continuously-delivered releases from [Github Package Repository](https://github.com/gruelbox/transaction-outbox/packages).
+These can be used from your production builds since they will never be deleted (unlike `SNAPSHOT`s).

 #### Maven